 Bill Alexander (quoted above) and Don Allen are considered the founders of WSUA owing to their work in the Radio Council.
 Bill was the station's first General Manager, with Don to follow.
 WSUA was located in a janitor's closet in Brubacher Hall in what is today called the "Downtown campus."
 At the time, the format consisted of news, sports and music in the jazz, classical and Broadway vein.
 It was somewhat later that WSUA realized it could attract a bigger audience among the student population by playing "rock and roll" music, so a Top 40 and rock format soon ensued.
 The song "I Want To Hold Your Hand" by the Beatles is said to be the first song played in the new format.

 A more progressive type of rock music format would be introduced beginning in 1968 and would later become the dominant format, displacing the Top 40 music.
 At the same time, WSUA began sports coverage of the Great Danes basketball and football teams.
 One of the more popular programs in 1970 was the Saturday Night of Gold, hosted initially by Eric Lonschein, and later, by Andy Baum and Glen Trotiner.
 The station also featured a daily news digest called Earwitness News beginning in 1973.
-The news program featured, among others, Anita Bonita, who would continue her career in the New York City area.
+The news program featured, among others, Anita Bonita, who would continue her on air career in the New York City area.
 By mandate of the Student Association, the station would be required to use this specific ID for it's top of the hour announcement: "WSUA Albany, subsidized completely by student tax paid to the Student Association of the State University of New York at Albany."

 For more on WSUA's history, click here.

 The migration from WSUA on the AM dial to WCDB on the FM dial began around 1968, when plans for acquiring an FM frequency and license were first started.
 These plans grew in detail and, unfortunately, red tape, as complexities related to University backing, financial scandal at the station and technical issues were raised.
-During this time, the station's budget was frozen, and it was necessary to ask each station member for $50 (in 1970 dollars) in order to continue operating.
+During this time, the station's budget was frozen, and it was necessary to ask the station staff for $50 collectively (in 1970 dollars) in order to continue operating.
 To unfreeze the budget, the station was forced to move closer to the Student Association on the newer Uptown campus.
 Following the song "Get Together" by The Youngbloods, WSUA's downtown campus studio signed off and was closed.
 In 1971, WSUA began operating from new studios in the Campus Center, where WCDB exists today.

 Between 1974 and 1977, station GM David Galletly, along with Eric Goldstein, Jeff Ronner and Paul Rosenthal were mired in paperwork and license applications in order to make the station's transition to FM possible.
 The FCC approved the call sign WCDB for use by the University.
 A student lounge adjacent to the WSUA studios was annexed by the station to provide room for the new FM studios, which are still in use today.
 Jerry Jones of UAlbany's Educational Communications Center was the station's first FM broadcast engineer, and would consult WCDB on technical matters for the next 18 years.